samuelms123/OTP-1/docs/user-stories.md

 Acceptance Criteria:

 *   "Add New Post" button is available on the main feed.
-*   The post creation form allows text input and optional image upload.
+*   The post creation form allows text input.
 *   Upon submission, the post appears in the main feed and is visible to all friends.

 ---